 ROS and Arduino

-Arduino is a quite attractive embedded platform among hobbyists from several reasons including here the low price, an easy way to interface different sensors and actuators, a large community that share information and resources, and of course it can be interfaced with ROS using the rosserial node.
+Arduino is a quite attractive embedded platform among hobbyists for several reasons, including here the low price, an easy way to interface different sensors and actuators, a large community that share information and resources, and of course it can be interfaced with ROS using the rosserial package.

 With no extra effort, you can control an advanced robot without writing a single hardware drive, only by setting up a network of custom ROS center nodes.
 You can use the ROS with Arduino for a wide range of applications such as monitoring, measuring the values from a sensor, control R/C servos, and many other applications with support from ROS side.

 It is very easy to use the ROS with Arduino.
 Between the Arduino and ROS is the Arduino IDE tool designed for a quickly and easily programming hardware.
 The communication between ROS and Arduino is done through the rosserial_arduino package, which provide a ROS communication protocol able to work with Arduino’s serial ports.